dkappe/dkappe.github.io/_posts/2018-06-12-2-the-way-forward.md

 ### Bugs and self play

-Leela Chess Zero has had a number of issues and bugs that affected it's play.
+Leela Chess Zero has had a number of issues and bugs that affected its play.
 In roughly cronological order, they are:
 <!--more-->

 1. Move count disabled